Texas Seven: Escape

-Crime spree and Aubrey Hawkins
+Crime spree and Officer Aubrey Hawkins

 The white prison truck was found in the Walmart parking lot in Kenedy, Texas.
 The Texas Seven first entered San Antonio right after breaking out of the complex.
 Realizing that they were running out of funds, they robbed a Radio Shack in Pearland, Texas, in Greater Houston, the following day.

 On December 19, four of the members checked into an Econo Lodge motel in Farmers Branch, Texas, in the Dallas-Fort Worth area, under assumed names.
-They decided to rob an Oshman's Sporting Goods in nearby Irving.
+They decided to rob a Sports Authority in nearby Irving.
 On December 24, 2000, they entered the store, bound and gagged all the staff, and stole at least 40 guns and sets of ammunition, including $70,000 from the store's safe.
 An ex-employee in her car outside the store noticed the commotion inside and called the police.
 Irving police officer Aubrey Wright Hawkins (February 23, 1971 – December 24, 2000) responded to the call and, upon arriving at the scene, was almost immediately ambushed, being shot 11 times and run over by the escaped convicts as they fled the scene.
 Hawkins died at Parkland Memorial Hospital in Dallas shortly after his arrival.
 Hawkins had been an officer with the Irving police department since October 4, 1995, and was married and had a son.

-After Officer Hawkins' murder, a $100,000 reward was offered to whoever could snare the group of criminals.
-The reward climbed to $500,000 before the six surviving members of the group were apprehended.